TUMFTM/Reliability_Models_of_Inverters/README.md

-# Efficiency and Reliability of Inverters
+# Reliability of Inverters

 This project aims to model the efficiency and the reliability of inverters.

-In terms of reliability, only the inverter in BMW i3 and the CHB are modelled.
+In terms of reliability, only the IGBT inverter in BMW i3 and the Cascaded H-bridge inverter are modelled.
 The metric for reliability is the expected mileage until break down.
 The SiC MOSFET inverter is not modelled, due to the lack of reliability data for these new switches.
 This model is not published in any paper yet, but the comments should be sufficient to explain the sources and the deriviation of the model.

 However, these models are specific to the switches and inverters.
 The author cannot guaranty the validy and the accuracy of the model still hold, when trying to extra-polate or reshape the map.